 [Self-Test] Do I Have ADHD?
 Symptom Test for Adults

 Do I have ADD?
-Take this free ADHD test to assess whether attention deficit hyperactivity disorder explains your symptoms of disorganization, hypersensitivity, lack of productivity, poor memory, bad time management, and struggles with money and with work.
+Take this free ADHD test to assess whether attention deficit hyperactivity disorder explains your symptoms of disorganization, hypersensitivity, lack of productivity, poor memory, emotional dysregulation, bad time management, and struggles with money and with work.
 Share the results with a mental health care professional for evaluation.

 Do I Have ADHD?
 What Are Common ADD and ADHD Symptoms In Adults?

 Attention deficit hyperactivity disorder (ADHD or ADD) is a neurodevelopmental disorder that impacts the prefrontal cortex of the brain — the area responsible for executive functions, emotional regulation, and impulse control, among other things.
 Most children with ADHD become adults with ADHD because, though symptoms shift and change with age, they rarely go away all together.

 ADHD in adults looks and acts different than ADHD in children, but clinicians’ diagnostic criteria — as outlined in the DSM-5 — does not differentiate adult vs. childhood symptoms, which sacrifices the accuracy of assessments.
 Take this self-test to learn more about the symptoms of ADHD specific to adults, and then take what you learn to a mental health care professional for evaluation.